haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * [Premium] Resource planning is added
 * [Premium] Option management is added
 * [Premium] New user group for task and bug views
+* [Premium] Can add many kanban boards in a project
 * Related bug is revised
 * Show template icon if the project is the template one
 * Other minor improvements